orsonteodoro/muslx32/README.md

 networkmanager | It complains when trying to run daemon. eog | Segfaults.
 It could be library problem.
 Use GPicView instead. mirage | Segfaults.
 It could be library problem.
-Use GPicView instead.
+Use GPicView instead. physlock | runtime problem: physlock: /dev/null/utmp: Not a directory

 ### Notes